Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 12 > Chapter Notes: Regional Aspirations

 Politics Since 1948

-• In the early phase of Jammu and Kashmir, Sheikh Abdullah’s national conference party had a deep influence on the politics of Jammu and Kashmir.
+• In the early phase of Jammu and Kashmir, Sheikh Abdullah’s National Conference party had a deep influence on the politics of Jammu and Kashmir.

 • After becoming the prime minister, Sheikh Abdullah started the policies of land reforms on a large scale in Jammu and Kashmir, which benefited the common people.

-• Seeing the growing fame of Sheikh Abdullah in Jammu and Kashmir, the central government removed him from in 1953 and kept him in captivity for many years.
+• Seeing the growing fame of Sheikh Abdullah in Jammu and Kashmir, the central government removed him in 1953 and kept him in captivity for many years.

 • The leaders who came after Sheikh Abdullah were not so effective and many questions were raised on the electoral system of Jammu and Kashmir.

-• Between 1953-74, the congress had a great influence in the political system of Jammu and Kashmir, the national conference ran the government with the support of the congress and after some time the national conference merged with the congress.
+• Between 1953-74, the congress had a great influence in the political system of Jammu and Kashmir, the national conference ran the government with the support of the congress and after some time the national conference merged with the Congress.

 • In 1965, some changes were made in the provision of the constitution of Jammu and Kashmir and the name of the prime minister was changed to chiefminister, thusGhulam Mohammad Sadiq became the first chief minister of Jammu and Kashmir.